TIBCOSoftware/dovetail-contrib/hyperledger-fabric/operation/aws/README.md

 ./network.sh instantiate-chaincode -n peer-0 -c mychannel -s marble_cc -v 1.0 -m '{"Args":["init"]}'
 ```

-You can send test transactions by using the Swagger UI of the gateway service, e.g., insert a new marble by posting the following transaction:
+You can send test transactions by using the Swagger UI of the gateway service, e.g., insert a new marble by posting the following transaction to `/v1/transaction`:

 ```json
 {